kevahwin/cloudformation-iac-project/README.md

-# Deploy a high-availability web app using CloudFormation
+# Deploy a high-availability web app using AWS CloudFormation

 This project deploys web servers for a highly available web app using CloudFormation.
 It creates and deploys the infrastructure and application for an Instagram-like app from the ground up.
 This involves networking components, followed by servers, security roles and software.